MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 > [!NOTE]
 > The script requires a virtual network and subnet be created as a prerequisite.

-The managed instance SQL Administrator login will be automatically created and the password will be set to a random password.
-Since SQL Authentication connectivity is disabled with this provision, the SQL Administrator login won't be used.
+The managed instance SQL administrator will be automatically created and the password will be set to a random password.
+Since SQL authentication connectivity is disabled with this provision, the SQL administrator login won't be used.

 The Microsoft Entra admin will be the account you set for `<MSEntraAccount>`, and can be used to manage the instance when the provisioning is complete.